Adrija-G/Adrija-G/README.md

 # Hello, I'm Adrija!

-I'm a passionate developer and GitHub enthusiast.
+I'm an aspiring engineer as well as a part-time programmer and GitHub enthusiast.
 Here's a glimpse of my GitHub profile:

 - :octocat: I have contributed to various open-source projects.
-- :rocket: I enjoy working on projects related to web development, AI and machine learning.
+- :rocket: I enjoy working on projects related to web development, UI/UX, AI and machine learning.
 - :computer: My preferred programming languages are Python, HTML, CSS and Javascript.
 - :bar_chart: Check out my GitHub stats below: